 Step #5 Wait for the Temperature to Stabilize

 Ultimately, you now have to wait for the temperature to stabilize.
 If your refrigerator and freezer did not warm up that much, then they may reach the temperature quickly.
-On the other hand, if your refrigerator or freezer warmed up entirely, then it could take as long as 24 hours with the temperature of your refrigerator or freezer to stabilize.
+On the other hand, if your refrigerator or freezer warmed up entirely, then it could take as long as 24 hours for the temperature of your refrigerator or freezer to stabilize.
 Therefore, you should not rush this process.

 As the appliances are adjusting to the new temperature, you should pay close attention to them to make sure they are working properly.
-Make sure they are not making any weird noises, and make sure you do not hear any beeping coming from your appliances.
+Make sure they are not making any abnormal noises, and make sure you do not hear any beeping alarms coming from your appliances.
 If your refrigerator and freezer are able to reach the new target temperature without any issues, then you have completed your reset and fix whatever problem was there in the first place.

 These are the steps you need to follow if you would like to reset your refrigerator or freezer.
 Even though this is not going to fix every problem, it may be able to fix a lot of minor issues.
 That way, you may not have to worry about calling a repair person or getting a new refrigerator or freezer.